-- The WP flag in CR0 (bit 16). - The PSE, PGE, PCIDE, and SMEP flags in CR4 (bit 4, bit 7, bit 17, and bit 20, respectively). - The NXE flag in the IA32_EFER MSR (bit 11).
+- The WP flag in CR0 (bit 16). - The PSE, PGE, PCIDE, and SMEP flags in CR4 (bit 4, bit 7, bit 17, and bit 20, respectively). - The NXE flag in the IA32\EFER MSR (bit 11).

 CR0.WP allows pages to be protected from supervisor-mode writes.
-If CR0.WP = 0, software operating with CPL < 3 (supervisor mode) can write to linear addresses with read-only access rights; if CR0.WP = 1, it cannot.
-(Software operating with CPL = 3 - user mode - cannot write to linear addresses with read-only access rights, regardless of the value of CR0.WP.)
-Section 4.6 explains how access rights are determined.
+If CR0.WP = 0, supervisor-mode write accesses are allowed to linear addresses with read-only access rights; if CR0.WP = 1, they are not.
+(User-mode write accesses are never allowed to linear addresses with read-only access rights, regardless of the value of CR0.WP.)
+Section 4.6 explains how access rights are determined, including the definition of supervisor-mode and user-mode accesses.